agile-lab-dev/witboost-snowflake-specific-provisioner/README.md

 Agile Lab creates value for its Clients in data-intensive environments through customizable solutions to establish performance driven processes, sustainable architectures, and automated platforms driven by data governance best practices.

-Since 2014 we have implemented 100+ successful Elite Data Engineering initiatives and used that experience to create Witboost: a technology agnostic, modular platform, that empowers modern enterprises to discover, elevate and productize their data both in traditional environments and on fully compliant Data mesh architectures.
+Since 2014 we have implemented 100+ successful Elite Data Engineering initiatives and used that experience to create Witboost: a technology-agnostic, modular platform, that empowers modern enterprises to discover, elevate and productize their data both in traditional environments and on fully compliant Data mesh architectures.

 [Contact us](https://www.agilelab.it/contacts) or follow us on:
 - [LinkedIn](https://www.linkedin.com/company/agile-lab/)